Do not worry for me, love.

 i shirk vanity as i am consumed by it.

-i would love to be a mere suggestion, a cursor on a page, merely leaning into reality.
+suggestion, a cursor on a page, merely leaning into reality.